 And if all that isn't bad enough, the bread contaminates the water and can cause botulism.
 I know it sounds ridiculous but it molds and turns into a slimy texture and with enough people tossing bread into the lake it can cause some pretty nasty diseases.

 And if you must give them bread don't give them molded bread.
 It is deadly to them.
 We aren't talking it might kill them kind of deadly, rather it is DEADLY to them and WILL kill them.
 So make sure you don't feed them moldy food.

 A 50lb bag of seed costs about $7.00.
 A trip to the vet costs between $75-$200 or more.
 In addition there are medications, nets, special tools to remove the fishing line, and more.

-Donate to our GoFundMe page by clicking on the button below.
-We also accept PayPal, checks, and cash.
+We accept PayPal, checks, and cash.
 Contact us for details.
+Please contact us for donation information.
 If you don't want to give money you can drop off donations of seed and cracked corn to Pike's Mattress and we will feed them for you if you don't have time.

 It is truly a wonderful feeling when you help an injured creature and watch it go free.
 The photo above was first one we captured with a net and cut the fishing line off his foot.
 I swear to you when we let him go he ran a few steps from us before turning and looking at us like he was saying "Thank you".
 It was amazing.

 But as you could imagine catching a goose is not easy.
 It takes more people than just us.
 The more people that are there the better we can guide the goose to the guy with the net.
 Yes, we have a netgun but prefer not to use it because it scares the daylights out of the geese and reduces their trust in us.
 So when we rescue them we try with a large hand net first.
 We feed them and everyone slowly circles around the injured goose and guides him to the net man.